-- L. A second unit shall be located outside of the Stream Conservation Area and identified Wetland Conservation Areas except under the following circumstances: (1) the unit is created within an existing authorized primary or accessory structure through the alteration of existing floor area without increasing the cubical contents of the structure (with the exception of minor dormers, bay windows, and stairwells); and (2) no site disturbance related to the provision of parking and access improvements or other construction encroaches into a Stream Conservation Area or Wetland Conservation Areas. - 7.
-Delete Section 22.62.040.J.3's reference to removal of protected or heritage trees within an SCA.
+- . . . - L. A second unit shall be located outside of the Stream Conservation Area and identified Wetland Conservation Areas except under the following circumstances: (1) the unit is created within an existing authorized primary or accessory structure through the alteration of existing floor area without increasing the cubical contents of the structure (with the exception of minor dormers, bay windows, and stairwells); and (2) no site disturbance related to the provision of parking and access improvements or other construction encroaches into a Stream Conservation Area or Wetland Conservation Areas.